cgirard20/agents/6_mcp/sandbox/banoffee.md

 ## Ingredients
 - **For the Base:**
   - 200g digestive biscuits
-  - 100g unsalted butter, melted
+  - 100g butter (melted)

 - **For the Filling:**
   - 397g can of sweetened condensed milk
-  - 3 large ripe bananas
+  - 2 ripe bananas
   - 300ml double cream
-  - 2 tbsp icing sugar
+  - 2 tablespoons of sugar (to taste)
-  - Grated chocolate (for topping)
+  - Grated chocolate and/or cocoa powder (for garnish)

 ## Instructions

-1. **Make the Base:**
+1. **Prepare the Base:**
+   - Preheat your oven to 180°C (350°F).
-   - Blitz the digestive biscuits in a food processor until fine crumbs.
+   - Crush the digestive biscuits in a food processor until fine.
-   - Combine with melted butter and mix well.
+   - Mix the crushed biscuits with melted butter until combined.
-   - Press the mixture into the base and sides of a 9-inch pie dish.
+   - Press the mixture into the base of a 20cm (8 inch) round pie dish.
-   - Refrigerate for 30 minutes to set.
+   - Bake for 10 minutes and then let it cool.

-2. **Prepare the Toffee:**
+2. **Make the Toffee:**
-   - Boil the unopened can of condensed milk in a large pot of water for 2-3 hours (ensure it is covered in water).
+   - Place the can of sweetened condensed milk in a saucepan filled with water.
+   - Bring to the boil and simmer for 2 hours (ensure it is covered with water).
-   - Allow it to cool completely before opening.
+   - Allow to cool before opening the can.

 3. **Assemble the Pie:**
-   - Spread the toffee over the biscuit base.
+   - Once the toffee has cooled, spread it evenly over the biscuit base.
-   - Slice bananas and place on top of the toffee.
+   - Slice the bananas and layer them on top of the toffee.

-   - Whip the double cream with icing sugar until soft peaks form, then spread over the bananas.
+   - Whip the double cream with sugar until it holds its shape and spread over the bananas.

+4. **Garnish:**
-   - Finish with grated chocolate on top.
+   - Sprinkle with grated chocolate or dust with cocoa powder.

-4. **Chill and Serve:**
+5. **Chill and Serve:**
-   - Refrigerate for at least an hour before serving.
+   - Chill in the fridge for at least 1 hour before serving.
    - Slice and enjoy!

+## Tips
+- You can make the pie a day in advance for the flavors to meld.
+- For a twist, add a layer of nut butter with the bananas.